davetron5000/rails-app-template-sustainable/README.md

   - Because Turbolinks does not provide any loading animations or progress, any controller method that responds in less than 100ms (including network round trip) will make your app appear broken and slow, because it breaks the cognitive link between clicking a link and seeing something happen.
-A controller that takes 1 second to respond when Turbolink is not enabled will feel faster and more reliable because the *browser* responds instantly.
+A controller that takes 1 second to respond when Turbolinks is not enabled will feel faster and more reliable because the *browser* responds instantly.
 This should be the default behavior of your app and you should control when and how you want to optimize page performance.
 * But I don't want (or can't) use Postgres!
   - Sorry about that.
 This template assumes you are using Postgres.
 * I want to use RSpec!